luchfilip/NetworkProgramming/Lab4-ReverseEngineering/README.md

   * IP: 10.0.2.15 (which is the virtual machine ip in its virtual network inside virtualBox)
   * Source port: 57447
   * Destination port: 8167
-  * The data: `J2FEEL.FEEL.ma ma.` (I dont know what the space is doing between `ma` and `ma`, but this string should mean that a message is sent from FEEL to FEEl, and the message is `mama`)
+  * The data: `J2FEEL.FEEL.ma ma.` (I dont know what the space is doing between `ma` and `ma`, but this string should mean that a message is sent from FEEL to FEEL, and the message is `mama`)

 ![Packet Details](http://i.imgur.com/gH2AXSX.jpg "Packet Details")